The holidays are here, and it’s time to celebrate with your colleagues at the office party!

 Instead of cooking, consider your contribution as crafting!
 Everything you need is just a quick trip away, with pre-made cookie dough, chocolate-covered pretzels, and M&M’s all easily accessible at any grocery store.
 Not to mention the fact that this will be easy on your wallet too!

 A roll of pre-made peanut butter cookie dough

 Mini M&M’s (heavy up on brown!)

-What are you bringing to your office holiday potluck this year?
-Tell us in the comments!
+Let us know what delectable dish you’re bringing to your office holiday potluck this year!
+Share in the comments below.

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.